-The Group Conflicts Management Policy is designed to ensure that actual, perceived or potential conflicts of interest are identified, managed or prevented.
+The Group Conflicts Management Policy is designed to identify, manage or prevent actual, potential or perceived conflicts of interest.
 The policy and associated procedures outline the organisational and administrative arrangements in place to support the identification and management of conflicts of interest.